maropu/spark-data-repair-plugin/README.md

  - [14] Mohamed Yakout et al., Guided data repair, Proceedings of the VLDB Endowment, 4(5), pp.279–289, 2011.
  - [15] El Kindi Rezig et al., Horizon: Scalable Dependency-driven Data Cleaning, Proceedings of the VLDB Endowment, vol.14, no.11, 2021.
  - [16] Peng Li et al., CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks, Proceedings of ICDE, pp.13-24, 2021.
+ - [17] Zeyu Li et al., Repairing data through regular expressions, Proceedings of the VLDB Endowment, vol.9, no.5, pp.432-443, 2016.

+## TODO

+ - Implements a repair strategy using regular expressions (See [17])

 ## Bug Reports